 Santa Teresa is the chill upcoming, hip surf town in the Southern end of the Nicoya Peninsula.
 This laidback beach town has grown rapidly thanks to the perfect waves, wild beaches and lively yoga scene.

-Despite Santa Teresa becoming some of the more popular beach towns in Costa Rica amongst the younger generation, Digital Nomads, yoga & surf lovers, it still is a bit underdeveloped with dirt roads and not too much facilities.
+Despite Santa Teresa becoming some of the more popular beach towns in Costa Rica amongst the younger generation.
+Like digital Nomads, yoga & surf lovers.
+It still is a bit underdeveloped with dirt roads and not too much facilities.
 But if you love to hang by the beautiful white sand beaches, surf some of the best waves in Costa Rica, watch a colourful sunset almost every evening and eat your heart out with smoothiebowls, guacamole and much more, then Santa Teresa is a great place to spend a few days, or maybe even weeks.

 Playa Santa Teresa is a beautiful beach lined with palm trees where surfers hit the waves from early morning until sunset.
 In the afternoon it almost seems as if the whole town comes to the beach to watch the sunset and gather together with a beer or coconut.
 The sunsets in Santa Teresa have been some of the best, if not THE best, we have seen in Costa Rica during our 3 months traveling through the country.